geb/geb/doc/manual/src/chapters/020-browser.md

 Default value: `null`

 If you pass a class that extends `Page` as `page` option, then browser's page will be set to that value before executing the closure passed as the last argument and will be reverted to its original value afterwards.
-If the page class defines an at checker then this will be verified when the page is set on the browser.
+If the page class defines an at checker then it will be verified when the page is set on the browser.

 ### Switching context to newly opened windows